Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Dual tree-depth, circuit complexity and Graver basis

 We next combine the algorithms from Theorems~\ref{thm:orig-alg} and~\ref{thm:alg-tdD-c1}.

-\begin{corollary} There exists a function $f:\NN\to\NN$ and an FPT algorithm for the parameterization by $k$ that for a given rational matrix $A$: \begin{itemize} \item either outputs that $c_1(A)>k$, or \item outputs a matrix $A'$ that is equivalent to $A$, its dual tree-depth is $\td_D^*(A)$ and its entry complexity is at most $f(k)$. \end{itemize} \end{corollary}
+\begin{corollary} There exists a function $f:\NN\to\NN$ and a fixed parameter algorithm for the parameterization by $k$ that for a given rational matrix $A$: \begin{itemize} \item either outputs that $c_1(A)>k$, or \item outputs a matrix $A'$ that is row-equivalent to $A$, its dual tree-depth is $\td_D^*(A)$ and its entry complexity is at most $f(k)$. \end{itemize} \end{corollary}

-\begin{proof} If $\C(A)=\emptyset$ for an input matrix $A$, i.e., the rank of $A$ is equal to the number of the columns, which can be easily verified in polynomial time, then $A$ is equivalent to the unit matrix possibly with some zero rows added.
-If $\C(A)\not=\emptyset$, we apply the algorithm from Theorem~\ref{thm:alg-tdD-c1} to get a matrix $A'$ equivalent to $A$.
-If the dual tree-depth of $A'$ is larger than $k^2$ or the entry complexity of $A'$ is larger than $2\lceil\log_2 (k+1)\rceil$, then $c_1(A)>k$ and we arrive at the first conclusion.
-Otherwise, we apply the algorithm from Theorem~\ref{thm:orig-alg} with parameters $d=k^2$ and $e=2\lceil\log_2 (k+1)\rceil$ to compute a matrix $A''$ equivalent to $A'$ and so to $A$ such that the dual tree-depth of $A''$ is $\td_D^*(A)$ and the entry complexity of $A''$ is $O(k^4 2^{2k^2}\log k)$. \end{proof}
+\begin{proof} If $\dim\Ker A=0$ for an input matrix $A$, i.e., the rank of $A$ is equal to the number of the columns, which can be easily verified in polynomial time, then $A$ is row-equivalent to the unit matrix possibly with some zero rows added, i.e., to a matrix with dual tree-depth one and entry complexity one.
+If $\dim\Ker A>0$, we apply the algorithm from Theorem~\ref{thm:alg-tdD-c1} to get a matrix $A'$ row-equivalent to $A$ that has properties given in the statement of Theorem~\ref{thm:alg-tdD-c1}.
+If the dual tree-depth of $A'$ is larger than $k^2$ or the entry complexity of $A'$ is larger than $2\lceil\log_2 (k+1)\rceil$, then $c_1(A)>k$ (by Theorem~\ref{thm:alg-tdD-c1}) and we arrive at the first conclusion.
+Otherwise, we apply the algorithm from Theorem~\ref{thm:orig-alg} with parameters $d=k^2$ and $e=2\lceil\log_2 (k+1)\rceil$ to compute a matrix $A''$ row-equivalent to $A'$ and so to $A$ such that the dual tree-depth of $A''$ is $\td_D^*(A)$ and the entry complexity of $A''$ is bounded by a function of $k$ only. \end{proof}

-Finally, the previous corollary together with Theorem~\ref{thm:boundg} yields the parameterized algorithm for testing whether an input matrix is equivalent to a matrix with small dual tree-depth and small entry complexity as given in Theorem \ref{thm:alg-tdD}.
+Finally, the previous corollary together with Theorem~\ref{thm:boundg} yields the parameterized algorithm for testing whether an input matrix is row-equivalent to a matrix with small dual tree-depth and small entry complexity as given in Theorem \ref{thm:alg-tdD}.